Skip to content

 Owned hubs

-Pro workspaces can have up to 10 owned hubs.
-If Billing shows 10 of 10, reduce usage or change plan before creating another owned hub.
+If Billing shows the owned hub limit has been reached, reduce usage or change plan before creating another owned hub.

 Private skill setups

-Private skill groups and shared runtime settings depend on the workspace path shown in Billing.
+Private skill groups, shared runtime settings, and runtime updates depend on the workspace path shown in Billing.

 Hub addresses